SANT BANI SCHOOL

-Sant Bani School annually awards $250,000 in financial aid to its students.
-It is important to note that applying for financial aid does not guarantee that a family will receive any; each application is reviewed on an individual basis with grant amounts being determined by a family’s demonstrated need.
+Sant Bani School annually awards $275,000 in financial aid to its students.
+It is important to note that applying for financial aid does not guarantee that a family will receive the requested amount; each application is reviewed on an individual basis with grant amounts being determined by a family’s demonstrated need.

 All parents/guardians will need to contribute financially to a Sant Bani School education.
 In cases of divorce, separation, or non-marriage, both parent households will need to fill out financial aid information and assume responsibility for their child’s educational expenses unless specific court-ordered arrangements or divorce agreements indicating otherwise are supplied to the School.
 If special circumstances exist, please be sure to include that in the optional personal statement.

 The New Hampshire Children’s Scholarship Fund is an additional resource of tuition assistance for families seeking an independent school education.
 Please click on the link above to learn more.